EAT Lancet, released January 2019, claims to be the ‘plant-based’ solution we’ve all been waiting for to save your health and the planet.

 Dry beans, lentils & peas

-Lentils, beans and peas can be a good alternative source of protein if you chose not to eat animal products.
-However, they are less nutrient dense overall as well as being less bioavailable.
+Lentils, beans and peas can be a good alternative source of protein if you choose not to eat animal products.
+However, they are less nutrient-dense overall as well as being less bioavailable.
 You will need to consume a lot more energy to get the protein you need from beans, lentils and peas.
+Peas also have a PDCAAS of 0.7, meaning that 30% of the protein in the peas will not be bioavailable.

-Dairy is a good source of nutrition, although it can also be energy dense and hence not a great idea if your goal is weight loss.
+Dairy is a good source of nutrition, although it can be energy-dense and hence not a great idea if your goal is fat loss.
+However, on the upside, protein from dairy is highly bioavailable, with a PDCAAS of 1.0.

-Peanuts are an interesting choice as a full food group to make up 5.7% of the EAT Lancet calorie intake (nearly double the recommended intake of vegetables), presumably because they were focusing on unsaturated fats and avoiding saturated fats (or because Harvard has received a lot of funding from the Peanut Institute).
+Peanuts are an interesting choice as a full food group to make up 5.7% of the EAT Lancet calorie intake (nearly double the recommended intake of vegetables).
+This is presumably because they were focusing on unsaturated fats and avoiding saturated fats (or because Harvard has received a lot of funding from the Peanut Institute).

-They contain a moderate level of nutrients but are energy dense so not a great choice when it comes to satiety and weight loss.
+Peanuts contain a moderate level of nutrients but are energy-dense, so are not a great choice when it comes to satiety and weight loss.
+Peanuts also have PDCAAS of 0.52, meaning that only have of the protein in peanuts will be bioavailable.

 Potatoes and cassava

-Potatoes and cassava have a moderate nutrient profile and are a good source of energy, but not especially nutrient dense.
+Potatoes and cassava have a moderate nutrient profile and are a good source of energy, but not especially nutrient-dense.
+The PDCAAS for potatoes is quite high at 0.99, although the overall protein percentage is quite low.
 Potatoes (often mixed with refined oils in the form of hyper-palatable chips) currently make up about 2% of our diet and more than half of the current vegetable intake.

-Tree nuts (e.g. almonds, brazil nuts, cashews, chestnuts, hazelnuts, macadamia nuts, pecans, pistachios and pine nuts) are again not exceptionally nutrient dense but were presumably chosen to focus on unsaturated fats rather than saturated.
+Tree nuts (e.g. almonds, brazil nuts, cashews, chestnuts, hazelnuts, macadamia nuts, pecans, pistachios and pine nuts) are not exceptionally nutrient-dense but were presumably chosen to the focus on unsaturated fats rather than saturated.

 Rice, wheat and corn

-The unfortunate reality is that nutrient-dense fresh food has no chance of competing on a price basis!
+The unfortunate reality is that nutrient-dense fresh food has no chance of competing on a price basis with these subsidies in place!

-If you were serious about improving the health of the international population the most obvious thing would be to find a way to wind back the overly generous agricultural subsidies on grains that were designed to encourage farmers to produce cheap calories.
+If you were serious about improving the health of the international population the most obvious thing would be to find a way to wind back the overly generous agricultural subsidies on grains that were designed to encourage farmers to produce cheap calories (see The Biggest Trends in Nutrition for more details for a history of the industrial agriculture, and its impacts on our nutrition).

-In a Utopian world where people were serious about improving population health using a plant-based diet, these subsidies would instead be applied to nutrient dense vegetables instead and the nutrient poor products of mass agriculture penalised.
+In a world where people were serious about improving population health using a plant-based diet, these subsidies would instead be applied to nutrient-dense vegetables instead and the nutrient-poor products of mass agriculture penalised.

 As monocultures, rice, wheat and corn have a devastating effect on the environment, eliminating all other species from massive areas of highly depleted soil that yield the same crops year after year with only the addition of fertilisers and a narrow spectrum of nutrients that support speed of growth rather than the broad range of nutrients required for optimal human nutrition.

-If your diet contains high amounts of rice, wheat and corn then you may need to supplement the following nutrients to achieve an adequate intake:
+If your diet contains high amounts of rice, wheat and corn, then you may need to supplement the following nutrients:

 - Vitamin B12